electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/cell/_index.md

 One advantage is mechanical stability.
 The round shape of the battery distributes the internal pressure from side reactions over the cell circumference almost evenly.
 This allows the cell to tolerate a higher level of internal pressure without deformation.

-Tesla is one of the few EV manufactors that uses this.
+Tesla is one of the few EV manufacturers that uses this.

 ### Prismatic housing